Kusal47/Kusal47/README.md

-# Hi 👋, I'm Kusal Aryal
+# Hi 👋, I'm Kushal Aryal
 A passionate **Flutter Developer** from Nepal 🇳🇵

  💫 About Me: